Financial economics: Extensions

 More recent work further generalizes and extends these models.
 As regards asset pricing, developments in equilibrium-based pricing are discussed under "Portfolio theory" below, while "Derivative pricing" relates to risk-neutral, i.e. arbitrage-free, pricing.
 As regards the use of capital, "Corporate finance theory" relates, mainly, to the application of these models.

 Portfolio theory

-The majority of developments here relate to required return, i.e. pricing, extending the basic CAPM.
+Much of the development here relates to required return, i.e. pricing, extending the basic CAPM.
 Multi-factor models such as the Fama–French three-factor model and the Carhart four-factor model, propose factors other than market return as relevant in pricing.
 The intertemporal CAPM and consumption-based CAPM similarly extend the model.
 With intertemporal portfolio choice, the investor now repeatedly optimizes her portfolio; while the inclusion of consumption (in the economic sense) then incorporates all sources of wealth, and not just market-based investments, into the investor's calculation of required return.